Jun 05, 2023

 J-2 Dependent Visa

-• A J-2 visa’s eligibility depends on the specific exchange program offered to the J-1 student by a sponsor organization.
+The J-2 Visa is issued to legal dependents visiting on a J-1 exchange visit.
+Eligibility for a J-2 visa depends on the specific exchange program offered to the J-1 student by a sponsor organization.

 • The J-1 categories of au pair, camp counselor, secondary school student, and summer work travel do not permit J-2 Visas.

-• The application process for the J-2 dependent Visa is the same as the J-1 visa process.
+• The application process for the J-2 dependent visa is the same as the J-1 visa process.

 • The sponsoring organization must approve the accompaniment of the spouse and children, who will each be issued Form DS-2019 (for dependents).